-“When educational institutions have made “CUTS” in their budget it is the arts that are the first thing to go.
-When availability to the arts is taken away so is our avenue to being creative.
-If we have no space to be creative we have no outlet for release.
+“When educational institutions make “CUTS” in their budgets, the arts are the first thing to go.
+When availability to the arts is taken away, so is our avenue to being creative.
+If we have no space to be creative, we have no outlet for release.
 An individual's right to grow, heal, and work through trauma should not have to be found decades later while sitting in prison.
 Yet for me, that is exactly what happened.
 I was broken, ashamed, and defeated.
 But all that changed when I was afforded a safe space to be creative.
 I created so many different pieces.
 I look back now and it amazes me how creating a “piece” is what brought me “peace.”
 Finding healing from my past traumas could not have taken place without the arts.
 Now I feel a deep sense of obligation to help others find that same peace.

-Project Alice serves individuals who have been released and reintroduced to society alongside their families, friends, and allies.
-Project Alice works to reduce stressors and barriers present during the reentry process by facilitating safe spaces that help build relationships and openly engage communities through the transformative process of artmaking.
+Project Alice is a community-based program of Prison Arts Collective (PAC).
+Project Alice cultivates creative community with individuals who have been released and reintroduced to society alongside their families, friends, and allies.
+Project Alice aims to reduce stressors and barriers present during the reentry process by facilitating safe spaces that help build relationships and openly engage communities through the transformative process of artmaking.
+Art is a path to both individual and community empowerment.
+Through teaching comes learning, and the artmaking process is as valuable as the product.
+Project Alice values art as a form of storytelling and believes everyone has a story worth telling.

 Photos Courtesy of Peter Merts